kookoowaa/Data_Analysis/Crawling/Excel_crawling/readme.md

-# The sample file does not work on Excel 2016 below
+# The sample file does not work on Excel 2016 or below
 - Throws an 438 error